 Students will learn to understand Colombian current concerns as Colombians do with class discussions and field visits tying back to central themes, including:

-- Economic development: models, winners, and losers
+• Economic development: models, winners, and losers

-- Violence, peacemaking, and democracy
+• Violence, peacemaking, and democracy

-- Migration, education, and opportunity
+• Migration, education, and opportunity

-- Urban problems and planning
+• Urban problems and planning

-- Gender, race, and ethnicity
+• Gender, race, and ethnicity

 By the end of the course, students should be able to relate a wide range of current Colombian issues to Colombian history, to broader Latin American, United States, and global contexts, and to social science concepts introduced in the course.

-All students are required to take LATAM 499H: Contemporary Colombia for 3 credits.
+Course Description(s)All students will be enrolled in LATAM 499H: Contemporary Colombia for 3 credits.

 Students will stay in shared hotel rooms with private bathrooms and will have access to laundry services.
-Meals are not included.

 For more information on program costs, please be sure to review the budget sheet.
 These budget sheets include information on costs that are billable to the bursar bill, as well as estimated additional costs.
 Costs vary by program, so it is important to review this information carefully.

 Please note that tuition rates may vary depending on major and class standing.